 November is upon us!
+It’s time to think about how to nail a cloudy day photo.
 The days are getting shorter.
 Stick season is officially here, but the holidays are still a few weeks off.
 This time of year can feel a bit drab.
 However, for family photos cloudy days can actually be a lot of fun.

 All those clouds open some interesting opportunities if you are willing to try a few new techniques.
 Open yourself to the possibility that although this might not be your favorite weather, the light will probably be very conducive to storytelling and emotive images.